Dantusaikamal/Telecom-users-churn-analysis/README.md

 If you find an issue in the project, open a new issue or a raise a pull request in this repository.

-You can also mail to dantusaikamal@gmail.com incase of any major issues.
+You can also mail to dantusaikamal@gmail.com incase of any issues.

 # License
 [(Back to top)](#table-of-contents)